kanchan1427/daily-blogs/README.md

 **Date : 15-March-2022**

 ## Course Scheduling
  Today we all have implemented course scheduling via course scheduling tool , assessment plan, attendance by using attendance tool, we were also exploring the student leave application but the problem is if we have added an application for leave and also approved it but after approving if an instructor is trying to add attendance of whole class via attendence tool then it marking everyone present including students with leave application.
-Today we all have explored learning management system in erpnext too "https://gne11.gndec.ac.in/lms"  which is basically student interface.
+Today we all have explored learning management system in ErpGuru too "https://gne11.gndec.ac.in/lms"  which is basically student interface.
-I was also working on emails basically "how we can disable email must be unique" in erpnext and I have found a solution for this problem for this we have to open the doctype and to click on customize doctype and then go to email field type then click on edit in full page there is an checkbox named "Unique"  then just uncheck it.
+I was also working on emails basically "how we can disable email must be unique" in ErpGuru and I have found a solution for this problem for this we have to open the doctype and to click on customize doctype and then go to email field type then click on edit in full page there is an checkbox named "Unique"  then just uncheck it.
-Now I was exploring how do I can add parents in erpnext and what are the requirements and I have found that there is an option named guardians in erpnext education module now I am working on it.
+Now I was exploring how do I can add parents in ErpGuru and what are the requirements and I have found that there is an option named guardians in ErpGuru education module now I am working on it.

 <!----------------------------------------------------------------------------------------------------------------------------->

  **Date : 16-March-2022**
 ## Report Card Generation
-In the erpnext education module I was trying to generate report card for students while creating report card I am able to show the courses and exams but not able to show the marks of students in the report card,
+In the ErpGuru education module I was trying to generate report card for students while creating report card I am able to show the courses and exams but not able to show the marks of students in the report card,